 In American dollars, you may bring back $800 worth of souvenirs to the US from Cuba duty-free.

-Cigars And Rum
+Cigars and Rum

 Cubans love an excellent cup of coffee and the Cuban beans are rich, dark, and delicious.
 This Caribbean island is perfect for growing coffee: warm, sunny, humid.
 Take a coffee plantation tour, visit cafes, just make sure you drink some coffee.
-And once you do, you'll want a bag of beans for yourself and all your coffee loving friend to bring back from Cuba.
+And once you do, you'll want a bag of beans for yourself and all your coffee loving friends to bring back from Cuba.

-Paintings, wooden sculptures, coconut sculptures, and ceramics made by local artists are lovely souvenirs to bring back from Cuba for friends and family.
+Paintings, wooden sculptures, coconut sculptures, and ceramics made by local artists are lovely souvenirs to bring back from Cuba to friends and family.
 These handmade items are a wonderful way to display and share memories of your trip.
-A word to the wise: if you buy something wooden or made of coconut make sure it is properly treated so that bugs cant get in.
+A word to the wise: if you buy something wooden or made of coconut make sure it is properly treated so that bugs can't get in.
 Any chance of bugs and customs will confiscate your art.

 In the cities, like Havana and Santiago, there are many galleries where you can purchase fine art.
 You could spend hours exploring the local galleries, whether or not you actually purchase anything to bring back from Cuba.

 Markets across Cuba have stands selling colorful, handmade jewelry.
-Much of it is made from local, natural products like red cornilla seeds or watermelon seeds.
-Seed necklaces are cheap so you can bring back necklaces for lots of people without taking up much space in your luggage or putting a big dent in your bring back from Cuba budget.
+Much of it is made from local, natural products like red

 On the flip side, the following items cannot be brought into the United States: